 There’s something here for everyone.
-Just like an advanced player can use my book to learn to alternate pick, a beginner can use it to improve their strumming.
+Just like an expert player can use my book to learn advanced picking technique, a beginner can use it to improve their strumming.
 There’s a whole page dedicated to sorting the content into beginner, intermediate, and advanced skill levels.

 Heck, even someone who thinks they are advanced will probably be surprised by what they discover in the “easy” sections.
 And if you’re a beginner, the advanced techniques might help you understand some things, even if you can’t play them (yet).